flowerLoader/api/README.md

 ## Installing
 ### From a released version
 Flower API is already referenced in every plugin cloned from our [Template Plugin](https://github.com/flowerLoader/plugintemplate).
-Activating it is as simple as running NPM install in the source directory of your plugin.
+Activating it is as simple as running `npm install` in the source directory of your plugin.

 ### From a preview version
 First, clone the branch of the preview API with `git clone`.
 Navigate to your existing Flower API based project and remove the API with `npm remove @flowerloader/api` and then install the local version with `npm install @flowerloader/api /path/to/cloned/repo`.
 Note that preview version should only be used to _preview_ upcoming features and __not__ in release-ready plugins as preview APIs are subject to rapid, breaking change at Robin's whim.